concordion/concordion-collapse-output-extension/src/test/resources/spec/concordion/ext/collapse/usage/MarkdownUsage.md

-# Collapse Output Extension Usage
+# Collapse Output Extension Usage with Markdown

 This test demonstrates the usage of the collapse output extension when using a Markdown format.